 Australia and Olympic Modern Pentathlon

-Australia has never won a medal in modern pentathlon, although it came close in Tokyo in 1964 with Peter Macken finishing fourth in the individual event and the team of Macken, Don McMiken and Duncan Page placing fifth.
+Australia first came close to winning a modern pentathlon medal at Tokyo in 1964 with Peter Macken finishing fourth in the individual event and the team of Macken, Don McMiken and Duncan Page placing fifth.
 Macken competed at five Olympic Games from Rome in 1960 to Montreal in 1976.
 The first Australian to compete in the modern pentathlon was Forbes Carlisle, in Helsinki.
 Carlisle went on to become a world-famous swimming coach.

 In Athens, Australia had an Olympic gold medallist in its modern pentathlon squad.
 Alexander Parygin won the event in Atlanta in 1996 whilst representing Kazakhstan.
 In 2004, Parygin, who was making a comeback to the sport, finished 27th.